renoise/tools/Tools/com.renoise.Duplex.xrnx/Docs/Applications/XYPad.md

 > Note: to enter the correct minimum and maximum values, it's important you know a bit about your device as the application will base it's min/max/axis values directly on the information specified here.

+## How to use

+**Specially tweaked for grid/pad controllers**
+When you're using buttons to control an XYPad device, there is a slight amount of variation applied, each time you hit the button.
+It's not enough to be noticeable, but it will allow the XYPad to fire a signal on repeated hits, instead of just when you hit _another_ button

 ## Discuss